-When readers can find the information they are looking for on your site, they are more likely to stay on your website.
+When readers can find the information they are looking for on your website, they are more likely to stay there.
 So, let’s take usability pointers from a hymn book to organize your blog.

 Why the Hymn Book?